 This process needs to be flexible and adjustable to meet both business and team needs.
 Quality is a very wide and subjective term.
 It is important to understand what it means to our product stakeholders.
 However, delivering quality software products usually can be done through a combination of culture, architecture, tests, and processes.

 Engineers should be ready to take responsibility of code, quality, deployment, automation, infrastructure

 Going with a distributed architecture, and using microservices will enable frequent updates on each service independently (arguably)

 Automated tests with high quality are necessary in this approach in order to be confident when releasing.

 A solid monitoring tooling should be in place

-- We put the end user first, we are giving the end user a very fast access to newly implemented items, with a low risk of getting things broken (we are also taking the user opinion in consideration as well through the fast feedback)
+- We put the end-user first, we are giving the end-user a very fast access to newly implemented items, with a low risk of getting things broken (we are also taking the user opinion into consideration as well through the fast feedback)

 - We have automated the manual regression suite — this might take a long long long time, which we might not have, and that would cause other problems.
 We came with an approach to automate the testing of what is impacted and what is important.
 We also suggested fast feedback, fast fix loop.
 Isn’t that better?

 - Preventing bugs from slipping to production (as much as possible) — we are suggesting a proactive approach to aggressively refine, plan, create tests and small chunks of code, and pair early on in the process to prevent issues from slipping to production